India–Oman relations: Defence co-operation

 Oman is the first Gulf nation to have formalised defence relations with India.
 Both countries conducted joint military exercises in 2006 and subsequently signed a defense agreement.
 Following Prime Minister Manmohan Singh's visit to Oman in 2008, defence co-operation between the two countries was further stepped up.
 The Indian Navy has berthing rights in Oman, and has been utilising Oman's ports as bases for conducting anti-piracy operations in the Gulf of Aden.
 The Indian Air Force has also been holding biannual joint exercises with the Royal Air Force of Oman since 2009.
 Oman has approached India in order to fence along the Oman-Yemen border in order to protect the nation from growing unrest in Yemen.
-The standard issue rifle of the Royal Army of Oman is India's INSAS rifle.
-India has a listening post at Ras al Hadd. and birthing rights for the Indian Navy at Mascat naval base.
+The standard-issue rifle of the Royal Army of Oman is India's INSAS rifle.
+India has a listening post at Ras al Hadd. and berthing rights for the Indian Navy at Mascat naval base.
+Indian Navy’s indigenously designed and constructed guided missile destroyer INS Visakhapatnam arrived at Port Sultan Qaboos, Muscat on 30 July 2023 for a three-day port call, during which various naval cooperation events, such as students visiting INS Visakhapatnam, musical band performances by Indian Navy and sporting and cultural programmes marked the interaction between Indian Navy and Royal Navy of Oman, which culminated with a Maritime Partnership Exercise (MPX) on 3 August 2023.

+On 15th of July 2024, an oil tanker MV Prestige Falcon capsized 25 nautical miles off the coast of Oman with a crew of 13 Indians and 3 Sri Lankan nationals.
+Indian Navy's INS Teg which was on operational deployment nearby was ordered to assist in the search and rescue operations along with the Royal Navy of Oman and was also assisted by one of India's Long Range Maritime Reconnaissance aircraft P8I.
+As of 18th July, the body of one Indian national was recovered and 8 Indian crew members were rescued.
+This operation was undergoing with the close support of the Omani authorities as well as in coordination with the Indian Embassy in Oman.

 Naseem al-Bahr

-Naseem al-Bahr (Arabic for Sea Breeze) is a bilateral maritime exercise between India and Oman.
+Naseem al-Bahr (Arabic word for Sea Breeze) is a bilateral maritime exercise between India and Oman.
 The exercise was first held in 1993.
-The tenth edition was held in January 2016.
+The last exercise was conducted from 19 to 24 November 2022 off coast of Oman and had three phases: harbour phase, sea phase and debrief.
+Year 2022 marked 30 years of IN-RNO bilateral exercises.
+The next edition of Naseem al-Bahr is scheduled in 2024.